 Some advertisers have noticed a recent change in their Google Ads search campaigns.
 When they click to create a new ad, there is no longer an option to create a text ad.
 Instead, Google only lets advertisers choose from responsive search ads or call ads.

-Such a change would undoubtedly be a paradigm shift for advertisers, especially those who haven’t yet embraced Google’s responsive ad formats.
+This will undoubtedly be a paradigm shift for many advertisers, especially those who haven’t yet embraced Google’s responsive ad formats.

-Below, we outline what you can do to prepare for this potential shift.
+Below, we outline what you can do to prepare for this upcoming shift.

 What are Responsive Search Ads?